craftcms/spoke-and-chain/README.md

 The Vite dev server for Hot Module Replacement (HMR) serving of static resources runs off of `http://localhost:3000`

-🎉 You're now up and running Nginx, PHP, Postgres, Redis, xdebug, & Vite without having to do any devops!
+🎉 You're now up and running Nginx, PHP, MySQL 8, Redis, Xdebug, & Vite without having to do any devops!

 The first time you do `make dev` it will be slow, because it has to build all of the Docker images.